-Below is a list (all naughty, no nice!) of the common problems I treat on an emergency basis:
+Below is a list (all naughty, no nice!) of the common holiday hazards for pets that I treat on an emergency basis.

 Tinsel and ribbon can potentially cause an obstruction in the intestines when ingested.
 In medical terms, we refer to these items as “linear foreign bodies,” and they have significant potential to get bound up within the intestinal tract causing a blockage, and in some cases, cutting through the intestines.